 Disc pain is one of the most common reasons people seek Chiropractic treatment.
 Over the years the dreaded disc seems to have been villainized, resulting in a host of misconceptions about the condition.
 In reality; while disc injury and bulging can cause severe pain and discomfort, most of the time it can be managed simply, and most people will recover within 6-8 weeks of conservative treatment.

 Intervertebral discs are shock absorbing cushions that lie between the back bones (vertebrae) that make up your spine.
 Like Onions (and Shrek) discs have layers.
-These layers wrap around a jelly center called the nucleus.
+These layers are called annular layers, and they wrap around a jelly center called the nucleus.
 Only the outer layers of the disc contain nociceptive nerve endings which are able to send messages to the brain to alert it of tissue damage.

 This condition is commonly known as a “slipped disc”, although I prefer the term “Bulging disc”, because the disc does not actually become unhinged and move anywhere.